 |Spring Interviews||Full-time or Internship Offers||April 1 or three weeks after the offer is made, whichever comes later.|

-On occasion, students may request an extension beyond the dates given.
+On occasion, students may request an extension beyond the date given.
 Each request should be considered on a case-by-case basis and be accommodated if possible.
 The possibility of negotiating decision deadlines should be clearly stated to students at the time the offer is made for both full-time and internship positions.

 Please feel free to reach out to a member of the Advising Team to discuss any questions or concerns related to this policy.